guziks/moor/README.md

 There must be no spaces inside variables supplied this way.

 **TIP:** If you need environment variables with spaces inside, use `MOORRUN="--env-file <file-name>"`.

+## Troubleshooting

+If installed command or even shell does not work as expected, try to install the command with one or several of these options:

+1. `--keep-user`
+2. `--keep-home`
+3. `--privileged`
+4. `--reset-entrypoint`

+If `--keep-user` helped then consider installing the command with both `--keep-user` and `--chown` options.
+See `moor install --help`.